 The city of Aurangabad is particularly famous for the heritage sites of Ajanta and Ellora.
-A plethora of 29 rock cut Cave Mountains, these caves stand tall as an important symbol of architectural achievements of the country.
 The mural paintings in Ajanta and the sculptures in Ellora along with their picturesque location would cast a spellbinding effect on you.
 The city owes its name to Aurangzeb, the Mughal emperor, who made it a viceregal capital to rule over Deccan.
 Here, the emperor built Bibi-ka-Maqbara as a tribute to his mother.
 It is an imitation of the famous Taj Mahal.
 Pan Chaaki and the Darwazaas are examples of exceptionally skilled architecture of the bygone days.

 Ganapatipule is a small village in Maharashtra which has a long stretch of beautiful beaches.
-A beach itself named Ganapatipule is the most beautiful and stunning of all the beaches.
-Sun kissed beaches and lush greenery seem to be in an eternal love affair in chaste lands of Ganapatipule.
+Sun kissed beaches and lush greenery seem to be in an eternal love affair in the chaste lands of Ganapatipule.
 There are also some water sports facilities here.
-Besides, a Ganpati (Lord Ganesha) temple is also located at the beach.
+A Ganpati (Lord Ganesha) temple is also located at the beach.

 Mahabaleshwar, Lonavala and Khandala

-Most of us have witnessed breath taking beauty of the hill stations of Maharashtra at least on television, if not in reality.
+Most of us have witnessed the breath-taking beauty of the hill stations of Maharashtra at least on television, if not in reality.
 Thanks to Bollywood and Aamir Khan, Khandala has been immortalized through a popular song in the conscience of every Indian.
-Mahabaleshwar is known as much for a temple as it is for being a renowned spot of honeymoon.
-The clean air, calm surrounding, placid lake and cascading waterfalls offer a retreat in striking contrast with the bustling cities.
+Mahabaleshwar is known as much for a temple as it is for being a popular honeymoon spot.
+The clean air, calm surroundings, placid lake and cascading waterfalls offer a retreat in striking contrast with the bustling cities.

 Pench National Park

-Well known as the "Queen of the Deccan" and "Oxford of the East", Pune is one city in Maharashtra worth visiting for its rich historic past as well as dazzling modern charm.
-The green hills and beautiful lakes of Pune surely mesmerizes the visitors.
+Well-known as the "Queen of the Deccan" and "Oxford of the East", Pune is one city in Maharashtra worth visiting for its rich historic past as well as dazzling modern charm.
+The green hills and beautiful lakes of Pune mesmerize visitors.